 Tap the menu on the top-right to see all the permission the app is accessing for functionality.

-- Open by default - determines what happen with links or files that are associated with the TeleConsole.
+- Open by default - determines what happen with supported URLs (web addresses) that are associated with the TeleConsole.
 By default they will Open in this app (the TeleConsole).
 But you can also choose to Ask every time and decide if to open them in the TeleConsole or another communication app.
 If you select Don't open in this app they will open in another communication app, if one is installed on your device.

 - Appear on top - this has no effect at the moment.

 - App details in store - tap to open the TeleConsole page in the Google Play Store which is useful for accessing updates.